marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ![banner](banner_vex.png)
 # Initial Provisions
-This repository is designated to be a place where I put some of the VEX snippets I've been using to fix, check, create, and manipulate information in different contexts.
-If something needs to be revisited, let me know so I can check for it and commit any of the requested modifications.
+Explore this collection of VEX snippets I’ve put together to streamline coding, data manipulation and experimentation in Houdini.
+If improvements are needed, I’m happy to review and incorporate them.

 Thank you to [everyone](#acknowledgements-section) how gave me some comments to make this place better!